Samizo-AITL/marp-slides/README.md

 - **Markdown is the single source of truth**
 - **HTML is the published artifact**
 - **PowerPoint is the presentation artifact**
-- GitHub Pages does **not** execute Marp
+- **GitHub Pages does not execute Marp**

-This clear separation prevents common issues such as:
+This strict separation prevents common failures such as:

-- "Markdown updated but the page did not change"
+- “Markdown was updated but the page did not change”
-- "PowerPoint is out of sync with the source"
+- “PowerPoint slides are out of sync with the source”

 ---